-The webinar is eligible for Accreditation Council for Pharmacy Education (ACPE)-accredited continuing pharmacy education (CPE) credit.
-More details regarding the presentations, CPE activity credits, and browser requirements can be found in the CPE Activity Information guide.
+The complimentary home study webinar is eligible for Accreditation Council for Pharmacy Education-accredited continuing pharmacy education (CPE) credit.
+More details regarding the presentation, CPE activity credits, and browser requirements can be found in the CPE Activity Information Guide.

 Follow the steps below to access the home study webinar and claim CPE credit:

 - Complete the interest form for the desired home study.

 - Check your email to get the access code for the requested home study.